mvdh7/mvdh7.github.io/_projects/450-isotopes.md

 <p style="flex-basis:40%; padding-left:1%"><em>Left: summary of reference material δ<sup>13</sup>C<sub>DIC</sub> measurements from <a href="http://doi.org/10.5194/essd-8-221-2016">Humphreys et al. (2016)</a>.
 Values are relative to V-PDB.
 The 1σ uncertainty is on the order of 0.05 ‰.</em></p>
 </div>

-The datasets themselves are also freely available from the British Oceanographic Data Centre:

-  * Humphreys, M. P., Achterberg, E. P., Griffiths, A. M., McDonald, A. and Boyce, A. (2017). **Ellett Line measurements of the stable isotope composition of dissolved inorganic carbon in the Northeastern Atlantic and Nordic Seas during summer 2012 (v2).** *British Oceanographic Data Centre, NERC, UK*. <a href="https://doi.org/10/cdm8">doi:10/cdm8</a>.

-  * Humphreys, M. P., Achterberg, E. P., Griffiths, A. M., McDonald, A. and Boyce, A. (2014). **UKOA measurements of the stable isotope composition of dissolved inorganic carbon in the Northeastern Atlantic and Nordic Seas during summer 2012 (v2).** *British Oceanographic Data Centre, NERC, UK*. <a href="https://doi.org/10/xpj">doi:10/xpj</a>.

-  * Humphreys, M. P., Greatrix, F. M., Tynan, E., Griffiths, A. M., Fry, C. H., Garley, R., Achterberg, E. P., McDonald, A. and Boyce, A. (2015). **Stable carbon isotopes of dissolved inorganic carbon for RRS James Clark Ross cruise JR302 in the subpolar North Atlantic Ocean from June to July 2014.** *British Oceanographic Data Centre, NERC, UK*. <a href="https://doi.org/10/8bs">doi:10/8bs</a>.

 <div style="display:flex; align-items:center">